LokimuKH19/DRQI/README.md

 - The core implementation is located in:
   - `DRQI_Laplace2d.py` for Dirichlet problems
   - `DRQI_FokkerPlank2d.py` for periodic/Fokker-Planck problems
+  - `DRQI_Reactor.py` can be only runned solely for the neutron transport problems.
   Modify the differential operators as needed — detailed annotations are provided.

 - Use `view.py` to analyze logs **after training is complete**.